Epanemu/MSD/README.md

 ## Repository Structure

 - **experiment_enumerative.py**
-  - Runs the enumerative or direct approach comparing MSD against other distances.
+  - Runs the enumerative or direct approach, comparing MSD against other distances.

 - **experiment_sample_complexity.py**
   - Varies sample sizes to show how quickly each distance converges.